Fisheye3R: Adapting Unified 3D Feed-Forward Foundation Models to Fisheye Lenses: Method

 The ideal scenario assumes abundant fisheye data is available for training; given this is not the case in practice, we opt for an alternative of generating fisheye images from perspective ones.
 Particularly, we adopt Kannala-Brandt distortion model \cite{kannala2006generic} for fisheye image synthesis from perspective images: $I_s^\text{f} = T(I_s^\text{p})$ for each frame $s$ where $T$ denotes the distortion transformation from perspective to fisheye image.
 The inverse distortion operation can be represented by $T^{-1}$, which is used to obtain undistorted geometric predictions from fisheye predictions as $\hat{D}_s^\text{p} = T^{-1}(\hat{D}_s^\text{f})$.
 The camera extrinsic parameters are unrelated to the camera type, thus they do not need to be transformed: $\hat{E}_s^\text{p} = \hat{E}_s^\text{f}$.

 Finally, the calibration tokens can be learned by supervising the outputs.
 The supervision type depends on the data availability.
-We propose three levels of supervision scheme according to the types of data available.
+We propose three supervision schemes according to the types of data available.

 \paragraphtitle{Self-supervised learning with perspective images (SSL).} If only perspective RGB images $I^\text{p}$ are available with no ground truth, we generate pseudo-labels using the original model's predictions for self-supervision.
-The loss function can therefore be expressed as
+Inspired by AugUndo \cite{wu2024augundo}, the loss function can therefore be expressed as

-\paragraphtitle{Supervised learning with perspective images (SL).} If perspective images with ground truth $(E^\text{p}, D^\text{p})$ are available, we can directly use them for supervision as
+\paragraphtitle{Supervised learning with perspective images (SL).} If both perspective images $I^\text{p}$ and their ground truth $(E^\text{p}, D^\text{p})$ are available, they can be directly used for supervision as

-\paragraphtitle{Supervised learning with fisheye images (SL+).} If fisheye images with ground truth $(E^\text{f}, D^\text{f})$ are available, we can train the calibration tokens via
+\paragraphtitle{Supervised learning with fisheye images (SL+).} If fisheye images $I^\text{f}$ with ground truth $(E^\text{f}, D^\text{f})$ are available, we can train the calibration tokens via

 The loss function $\mathcal{L}$ is the loss used by the original 3D reconstruction method.
 Undistortion $T^{-1}$ is applied to the dense geometry outputs but not the pose.
 Supervision is consistently applied at the spatial resolution of the ground truth observation, preventing artifacts that may arise from resampling.